Stefanos Tsitsipas: 2013–17: Top 100, ATP semifinal, top 10 victory

 Tsitsipas began playing low-level ITF Futures events in Greece in 2013 shortly after turning 15, not long after he started competing on the junior tour.
 He qualified for his first event on the ATP Challenger Tour at the Burnie International in early 2015 while still 16 years old, but lost his only main draw match to Benjamin Mitchell.
 Tsitsipas won his first Futures title later that year and would go on to win a total of eleven such titles, five in singles and six in doubles, through the end of 2016.
 He also won his first Challenger match near the end of 2015 in Mohammedia in Morocco.
 Tsitsipas returned to Morocco a year later and reached his first two Challenger finals in back-to-back weeks at Mohammedia and Casablanca.
 This success in Africa helped him crack the top 200 later that October.
 Towards the end of that month, Tsitsipas was granted a qualifying wild card into the Swiss Indoors in Basel, his first ATP Tour appearance.
 He defeated Rajeev Ram in the opening round, but was unable to qualify after a loss to Robin Haase.

 Tsitsipas played in his first ATP main draw at the 2017 Rotterdam Open, where he lost his debut match to the eventual champion Jo-Wilfried Tsonga.
 He also made his Grand Slam debut later that year as a qualifier at the French Open, but lost to Ivo Karlović in his first match.
 After losing in qualifying at the US Open, Tsitsipas won his first Challenger title in Genova.
 Overall, he qualified for a tour-best eight events during the season, including Wimbledon and the Shanghai Masters.
 However, he did not win a tour-level match until the very end of the season when he defeated fellow Next Gen player Karen Khachanov in Shanghai.
 At the European Open in Belgium the following week, Tsitsipas reached his first ATP semifinal as a qualifier.
 During the event, he upset hometown favorite and world No. 10 David Goffin for his first career top 10 victory.
-With this run, Tsitsipas became the first Greek player to be ranked in the top 100 of the ATP rankings, accomplishing the feat at the age of 19 and surpassed Konstantinos Economidis as the highest ranked Greek player.
-He also reached a high enough ranking to be named an alternate for the Next Gen ATP Finals.
+With this run, Tsitsipas became the first Greek player to be ranked in the top 100 of the ATP rankings, accomplishing the feat at the age of 19 and surpassing Konstantinos Economidis as the highest ranked Greek player.
+He also reached a ranking high enough to be named an alternate for the Next Gen ATP Finals.
 Tsitsipas closed out the season with another Challenger final, this time in Brest.